randree/gormigrator/README.md

 # GORMigrator - A migration tool based on GORM

 The GORMigrator is a lightweight but powerful and flexible migration tool based on GORM.
-Especially useful in a container environment like Docker.
+Especially useful in container environments like Docker.

-The goal is to create build of your migration setup.
-You can put that build into a `FROM scratch AS bin` container with minimal size and deploy it to your server where you can execute the migration.
+The goal is to create a build of your migration setup.
+You can put this build in a `FROM scratch AS bin` container of minimal size and deploy it to your server where you can perform the migration.

 ## Example